ybod/elixir-transactions-task/README.md

   * **Operations** contains **Operation** -
  transaction of a a given **Type**.
 Each transaction is connected with **User** and **Type**.
   * **Type** can be created, shown, and type description can be updated.
 Once created - operation type can't be deleted.
   * **Operation** of particular types can be created for a given user.
-Once created - operations can't be not updated not deleted.
-In case of balance correction - You can introduce a new operation of specific type and/or description (eg "adjustment", "refund"...)
+Once created - operations can't be nor updated not deleted.
+In case of balance correction - You can introduce a new operation with specific type and/or description (eg "adjustment", "refund"...)

 ## API details